Tim Wonnacott: Professional career

 Wonnacott's ambition was to follow in the footsteps of his father, Major Raymond Wonnacott, an auctioneer in South West England.

 Wonnacott joined Sotheby's in 1978, becoming a full Director in 1985.
 He was appointed sole chairman of Sotheby's South, based at Billingshurst in Sussex and at Sotheby's saleroom in Olympia, London.
 He ran Sotheby's operations in North West England when he lived in Cheshire.

 In January 2003, he left Sotheby's after 25 years, in order to concentrate on his media activities.
 He started the fine art agency and brokerage business Tim Wonnacott & Associates.
-The business is designed to provide independent advice to both buyers and sellers of antiques.

 Wonnacott has helped raise money for many charities at auction, including the 'Cow Parade' auctions in London and the Isle of Man (the former featuring the prize cow ‘big Kez’),^{[9]} the sale of statues of Gromit in Bristol in 2013, and the sale of statues of Shaun the Sheep in Bristol in 2015.
 In October 2007, he took part in what was then believed to be the world's largest public art auction, when 63 fibreglass cows were put up for sale outside Manchester Town Hall.
 Proceeds were to be donated to a local charity, Manchester Kids.

 He is a fellow of the Royal Institution of Chartered Surveyors.